sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 let date = new Date();
 ```

-### 112. How will you convert any Number or Date in a format of a difference locale/country ?
+### Question 112.
+How will you convert any Number or Date in a format of a difference locale/country ?

 To convert a number or date to a different locale/country format in JavaScript, you can use the `toLocaleString()` method.
 This method accepts two arguments: